Esri/calcite-design-system/conventions/Testing.md

 Please see Stencil's doc for more info on [end-to-end](https://stenciljs.com/docs/end-to-end-testing) testing.
 See one of our test examples [here](https://github.com/Esri/calcite-components/blob/master/src/components/block/block.e2e.ts).

+## Should write end-to-end or unit tests?

+In most cases, when working with components, you will only need to write end-to-end tests.
+However, if you are adding or updating shared utilities or shared modules (including 3rd-party) you should make sure there are unit tests covering those use-cases.

 ## Writing Tests

 ### Helpers and utilities